Advertisement

 This restorative pose is a favorite of most mamas.
 It's a great way to get the rest you need each day and enjoy a special bonding moment.

 Lie on your left side and rest your head on your arm or a blanket.
 Place a pillow or blanket between your thighs to support your hips.
 You may also want to place a blanket under your belly.
-Relax, focus on your breath and connect with your little one.
+Relax and focus on your breath.
 If worries pop into your mind, acknowledge them and let them go.
 Return to your breath.
 When you're ready to get up, slowly work your way into a sitting position.
 Namaste.

 Suggested Time: 15 to 20 minutes